Do You Take Vitamins?

-However, even if you’re eating a healthy diet, studies have shown that is nearly impossible to get all the nutrients, vitamins, and minerals from food (see recent study for more info).
+However, even if you’re eating a healthy diet, studies have shown that is nearly impossible to get all the nutrients, vitamins, and minerals from food (see the recent study for more info).

 Why Vitamins & Minerals Matter

-Dr. Ames, Senior Scientist at Children’s Hospital in Oakland, describes the importance of micronutrients, vitamins, and minerals in what he calls his triage theory.
+Dr. Ames, the Senior Scientist at Children’s Hospital in Oakland, describes the importance of micronutrients, vitamins, and minerals in what he calls his triage theory.